enze-chen/mi-book-2021/preamble/setup.md

 ```
 &nbsp;

-You should see your `API key` in the place where I drew the black line.
+You should see your `API key` in the place where Enze drew the black line.
 Do **not** share this API key with anyone as it is unique to you.
 More on this in the near future.